Designs via Free Probability: Designs for ETH class of operators

 \subsection{Physical long-times}

-The discussion above tells us that as $t_{\rm Max} \to \infty$, the ensemble $\mathcal{E}_{H, t_{\rm Max}}$ reproduces the Haar ensemble as far as $2k$-OTOCs of $\mathcal A$ ETH-class operators are concerned.
-Formally, this result is guaranteed to hold when averaging over time scales of order $D$.
-Physically, the natural question is whether there is a finite time scale at which the statement above becomes approximately exact not only on average but at each time.
-We thus define \emph{free}-$k$ time-scale after which mixed free cumulants vanish, namely
+The discussion above tells us that as $t_{\rm Max} \to \infty$, the ensemble $\mathcal{E}_{H, t_{\rm Max}}$ reproduces the Haar ensemble as far as $2k$-OTOCs of $\mathcal A$ ETH-class operators are concerned. { Formally, this result is guaranteed to hold when averaging over an exponentially long time-scales.} Physically, the natural question is whether there is a finite time scale at which the statement above becomes approximately exact not only on average but at each time.
+We thus define \emph{free}-$k$ time-scale after which alternating free cumulants vanish\footnote{ As mentioned above, since powers of ETH operators are ETH, the condition \eqref{eq:free-k-times} implies that all mixed free cumulants of order smaller than or equal to $2k$ vanish as well.}, namely

 Intuitively this is a reasonable expectation in many cases, i.e. far from thermal phase transitions.
 In ETH the magnitude of matrix elements is assumed to depend smoothly on the energy of the eigenvectors.
 Therefore, in Fourier space $\kappa^\beta_{2k}(\vec{\omega})$, c.f.
 Eq.~\eqref{eq:free-cumulant-ETH-intro}, will be a smooth function of the frequency vectors, and the energy scale over which $\kappa^\beta_{2k}(\vec{\omega})$ behaves smoothly will determine $1/t_k$.